xzxin/javaLearning/readme.txt

 Git has a mutable index called stage.
 Git tracks changes.
 is fixed?
-Creating a new branch is quick &1 simple.
+Creating a new branch is quick AND simple.
 罗紫吟 is adorable.